 My car key.
 Can I still use my key?

 put the old fob into the shell, close it with the back cover and close it with a screw that most likely you have(that super important to approach it with a screw, if not, that can break again)

 and walla, you have a new key for around $45-$75.

 2nd common thing that happens in Honda key is :

-- because of the shape of the key, the wafers(pins inside the ignition)can be damage causing the car key not turn.
+- Because of the key’s shape, the wafers(pins inside the ignition)can be damaged, causing the car key not to turn.

-solution: probably best thing to do is to call for a locksmith company such as Houston Key Locksmith.
+The best thing to do is call for a locksmith company such as Houston Key Locksmith.

-he will pull out the ignition, remove the bad wafers and put it back.you can also fix it yourself but its not easy task.
+He will pull out the ignition, remove the bad wafers, and put it back.
+You can also fix it yourself, but it’s no easy task.

 fell free to comment 🙂